dss-extensions/dss_capi/README.md

     git clone https://github.com/PMeira/dss_capi.git
 ```

-- For the OpenDSS revision 2141, apply the patch on `src/r2141.patch`:
+- For the OpenDSS revision 2141, apply the patch on `src/r2141.patch` to bring it up to r2152:
 ```
     cd electricdss
     svn patch ../dss_capi/src/r2141.patch
 ```

-The patch includes code changes up to the offical SVN r2146 and also contains many changes for OpenDSS-PM compatibility with FreePascal and Linux.
+The patch includes code changes up to the offical SVN r2152 and also contains many changes for OpenDSS-PM compatibility with FreePascal and Linux.

 On Windows
 ----------